hbctraining/main/registrations/CFAR_bundle_Intro-to-RandIntro-tobulkRNAseqPartII.md

 - Perform data analysis methods where basic knowledge of R is a requirement
 - Perform a differential expression analysis at the gene-level
 - Effectively use R to get your data in the appropriate format for DE analysis
-- Use the steps and statistical approaches used in assessing the quality of your abundance estimates (count data)
+- Use the steps and statistical approaches for assessing the quality of your abundance estimates (count data)
 - Visualize expression patterns for differentially expressed genes
 - Perform functional analysis on gene lists with R-based tools

+Interested in R only?
+[Register here instead](https://hbctraining.github.io/main/registrations/CFAR_Intro-to-R).

 ---